|~ Chiesa in Castellina ~|

 Cook the pasta until just short of al dente and drain to the pan where you’ve been rendering the prosciutto.
 Reserve 1 cup of the pasta cooking liquid to thin the pea puree.
 Combine the pasta, the pea puree and a handful or two of whole peas to the pot and stir to coat.
 Drizzle the pasta cooking water a little at a time so that the dish doesn’t become watery.
 Toss the pasta thoroughly and allow to finish cooking a minute or two to absorb the flavor of the sauce.

-This is very easy to make and essentially is a four ingredient dish if you count the cream.
+This is very easy to make and essentially is a four ingredient dish.
 The key is to drizzle the liquid into the pea puree slowly.
 It was the first time I replicated this and it was trial and error but it came out very well.
 The chef’s plate….

 This dish was a hit – even among the kids who don’t count peas among their favorite vegetables.
 The prosciutto, and I suspect in Castellina they really used Guanciale which probably contributes to the difference, needs some improvement but my wife gave this a hearty thumbs up, albeit with the caveat that it wasn’t quite as good as in Italy.